noaa-onms/cr-metrics/README.md

     - **link**: the hyperlink to the page of corresponding data (usually timeseries)
     - **link_title**: the title that shows at the top of the modal popup window containing the page when the element is clicked

-3. Add / edit the `indicators.csv` with the following key fields, originally drawn from the site [IEA - California Current](https://www.integratedecosystemassessment.noaa.gov//regions/california-current-region/index.html):
+3. Add / edit the `data/csv_indicators.csv` with the following key fields, originally drawn from the site [IEA - California Current](https://www.integratedecosystemassessment.noaa.gov//regions/california-current-region/index.html):

     - **indicator**: name of indicator, which will become the timeseries plot's title
     - **y_label**: label on the y-axis describing the value measured over time